-NOTE: FTP is available with Windows NT, SCO UNIX, and IBM OS/2 installations.
+NOTE: In addition to most UNIX systems, FTP is available with Windows NT, SCO UNIX, and IBM OS/2 installations.
 For NetWare, you must transfer the files from a NetWare client that has TCP/IP support using software such as LAN Workplace for DOS.
 Ensure that you choose the ASCII file transfer mode.